A rate of convergence of Physics Informed Neural Networks for the linear second order elliptic PDEs: Introduction

-Despite there are great empirical achievements for the above mentioned deep PDEs solver, rigorous numerical analysis for the these methods is still on its way. \cite{luo2020two,hong2021rademacher,lu2021priori,duan2021convergence} study the convergence rate of DRM with two layer networks and deep networks. \cite{shin2020convergence,shin2020error,mishra2020} provide convergence of PINNs without convergence rate.
-Therefore, two important issues which have not been addressed are: what is the influence of the topological structure of the networks, say the depth and width, in the quantitative error analysis?
-How to determine these hyper-parameters to achieve a desired convergence rate?
-In this paper, we study the convergence rate analysis of the PINNs with $\mathrm{ReLU}^3$ networks and give firm answers to these questions.
-As far as we know, we establish the first nonasymptotic convergence rate on PINNs.
+Despite the above mentioned deep PDEs solvers work well empirically, rigorous numerical analysis for these methods are far from complete.
+The convergence rate of DRM with two layer networks and deep networks are studied in \cite{luo2020two,hong2021rademacher,lu2021priori,duan2021convergence}, the convergence of PINNs are given in \cite{shin2020convergence,shin2020error,mishra2020}.
+In this work, we will provide the nonasymptotic convergence rate of the PINNs with $\mathrm{ReLU}^3$ networks, i.e., a quantitative error estimation with respect to the topological structure of the neural networks (the depth and width) and the number of the samples.
+Hence it gives a rule to determine the hyper-parameters to achieve a desired accuracy.
 Our contributions are summarized as follows.